fcdoc/doc/en/flashduty/alter/past_incidents.md

 ### Console

 1. From the incident list or collaboration space, find an incident that needs to be processed;
-2. Click the incident title to enter the incident details, and select the **Historical Incidents** tab.
+2. Click the incident title, enter the incident details, and select the **Historical Incidents** tab.

 ![](https://fcdoc.github.io/img/zh/flashduty/alter/past_incidents/1.avif)

-The system will provide up to 5 similar historical incidents to avoid overwhelming you with too much information and wasting time on identification.
+The system will provide up to 5 similar historical incidents to avoid overwhelming you with too much information, which could waste your time.

 ### Sorting Principle